laborieDev/testSymfony/README.md

-# testSymfony

-HOW TO INSTALL AND USE SYMFONY ?
+HOW TO INSTALL AND USE SYMFONY ? - README
 LABORIE Anthony - 17.04.2020

 Download composer.phar and install this on user/local